lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Reprocessing entire datasets instead of incremental updates
 - SELECT * and post-filtering

-If you want, give me: (a) examples of slow queries or Spark UI snapshots, (b) table sizes and partition schemes, or (c) a list of top costly jobs — I’ll produce a targeted optimization plan and specific commands/setting changes.

 ## What are some challenges unique to Databricks data warehousing and how have you overcome them?
 Common challenges I’ve seen that are specific to Databricks data warehousing (Delta Lake + Databricks SQL/Query Warehouses/Unity Catalog), and how I handled them: